 Portal TV has more to offer than just plain old video calls.
 Other features include AR effects similar to those you'll see on Snapchat and Instagram (so you can call with a virtual wolf mask on, because who wouldn't want that?).

 Other more useful highlights include Story Time mode, which allows you to read bedtime stories to children, but from afar.
 The caller reads the story via a simple teleprompter, while on the other end of the call they're framed and animated with special animations to help tell the story.
 We've seen this in action and think it'll be a hit with the young ones in your family - although parents wanting to reduce screen time before bed might find that a conflict of interest.
-There are 15 stories at launch and more coming in the future for the family to enjoy.

 For the grown-ups, there's also the promise of games like Words with Friends that can be played while on the call and you'll also be able to take advantage of Facebook's Watch Together system to view your videos directly from Facebook while still on the call.
 Unfortunately, the Watch Together system only works when calling Portal TV to Portal TV (oddly not with other Portal devices) but that's something the company could update in future.